 In the music industry, and primarily in the beat selling industry, there are generally two different options when it comes to buying a beat.
 The first option is leasing the beat, which technically isn't actually buying the beat.
 It's more like renting the beat.
 And an unlimited number of artists and other people can rent that same beat.
 The second option is purchasing the exclusive rights to a beat.

 But what does this mean exactly?
-What’s included with the exclusive rights to a beat?
+What are exclusive rights to a beat?

-There are generally two answers you fill find.
-Let’s get into those below…
+There are generally two answers you will find.
+Let's get into the meaning of exclusive beats below...

 Answer #1 - "Second Hand" Exclusive Rights